robert19066/Eggo/README.md

-# 🐧 Eggo - The Simpler Installer for Penguins Eggs
+# 🐧 Eggo[V2 update!] - The Simpler Installer for Penguins Eggs

 A colorful, user-friendly installer script for [Penguins Eggs](https://penguins-eggs.net) on Debian-based Linux distributions.